netconf-wg/restconf-transactions/README.md

 create an environment for integrated development of YANG modules and Internet-Drafts.

-Edit the forked project according to the following template:
+Edit the forked project's README according to the following template:

 ---